visjs/vis-timeline/README.md

 import { Timeline } from "vis-timeline/peer";
 ```

-For this build you have to load Vis Data and Moment packages yourself.
-The
+For this build to work you have to load Vis Data and Moment (including locales
-advantage here is that it works well with other Vis packages and it is also
+except English) packages yourself.
+The advantage here is that it works well with
-possible to reduce bundle size by omitting unneeded locales.
-For more
-information see the following
+other packages.
+For more information see the following
 (example)[https://visjs.github.io/vis-timeline/examples/timeline/peer-build.html].

 ### ESNext build